-This document provides guidance on monitoring (sampling, screening and analysis) of the POPs content in articles and products in use and in the recycling streams for those POPs listed in 2009 and 2011.
+This document provides guidance on monitoring (sampling, screening and analysis) of the POPs content in articles and products in use and in the recycling streams particularly for the industrial and unintentionally released POPs listed in Annexes A, B and C to the Stockholm Convention on Persistent Organic Pollutants from 2009 to 2015.

 Guidance is provided:

-- On articles and products possibly containing the POPs listed in 2009 and 2011;
+- On articles and products possibly containing the industrial and unintentionally released POPs listed from 2009 to 2015;

 - To develop strategies for monitoring of POPs in articles/products and recycling streams;